-Puget Sound Experts in Parking Lot Overlays & Patching | Action Asphalt
+Action Asphalt: the Puget Sound Expert in Parking Lot Overlays and Patching

 When the surface of an asphalt project deteriorates to the point of requiring repairs, an asphalt overlay can be a beneficial alternative to complete replacement.

 New asphalt overlays are thin layers (usually 1.5 to 2 inches thick) of new asphalt applied over the existing asphalt surface.

 New asphalt overlays don’t require the engineering and planning that a complete installation necessitates, but you should take into account whether the surface requires milling or grading needs to be preserved.
 Milling removes a basic level of existing material to an appropriate depth before you apply a new layer of asphalt, ensuring the new surface is consistent and smooth for pavement striping.